A note on this page's content

 - Bridges led to a decrease in household savings, in conjunction with an increase in investment in fertilizer.
 This is consistent with a model in which households have less need for savings once labor market income is available to smooth consumption and, as a result, choose to invest more in their farm through increased fertilizer use.
 Additionally, the authors find that decreases in savings were largest among farmers who increased their on-farm investment the most in response to bridges, which is also consistent with this model.25

-Limitations of the study, which give us some uncertainty, include: a) the number of clusters for randomization (15) is relatively small,26 b) the paper has not yet fully completed the peer review process, and c) the study was not pre-registered.
+Limitations of the study, which give us some uncertainty, include: a) the number of clusters for randomization (15) is relatively small,26 and b) the study was not pre-registered.

 External validity and ongoing research in Rwanda